-- If the membranes have been ruptured for more than 18 hours, give prophylactic antibiotics in order to help reduce Group B streptococcus infection in the neonate: - Ampicillin 2 g IV every 6 hours; - OR penicillin G 2 million units IV every 6 hours until delivery; - If there are no signs of infection after delivery, discontinue antibiotics. - If she is not in labor, refer her immediately after nginitiating the above antibiotics.
+- If there are no signs of infection and the pregnancy is 37 weeks or more: - If the membranes have been ruptured for more than 18 hours, give prophylactic antibiotics in order to help reduce Group B streptococcus infection in the neonate: - Ampicillin 2 g IV every 6 hours; - OR penicillin G 2 million units IV every 6 hours until delivery; - If there are no signs of infection after delivery, discontinue antibiotics. - If she is not in labor, refer her immediately after initiating the above antibiotics.